KatVolkova/study-cards-frontend/README.md

 ## User Goals

-- Easily register, log in, and manage a personalized collection of flashcards.
+- Easily register, log in, and manage a personalised collection of flashcards.
-- Quickly create new flashcards categorized by topic and learning status.
+- Quickly create new flashcards categorised by topic and learning status.
 - Review flashcards effectively through a user-friendly interface with progress tracking.
 - Access the platform from any device to study on the go.

 ## Site Owner Goals

 - Provide a reliable, secure, and professional service that encourages repeat use.
-- Collect feedback for future improvements like spaced repetition algorithms or deck management.
+- Collect feedback for future improvements like spaced repetition or deck creation.
-- Grow the user base by offering a high-quality, mobile-friendly study tool.
+- Grow the user base.
-- Maintain a clean and maintainable codebase to support long-term feature development and scaling.

-### Features
+## Features

-#### Favicon
+### Favicon

 **Custom Favicon**